-253 The SBE 10Q does not disclose whether the manager is related or affiliated with the Regional Center or developer.
+&lt;sup>237 The SBE 10Q does not disclose whether the manager is related or affiliated with the Regional Center or developer.

-254 The SBE 10Q does not disclose whether the Regional Center is serving as a full service Regional Center or to what extent the developer is performing any of the services normally performed by a Regional Center.
-255 The SBE 10-Q does not indicate whether any points were payable on the origination or will be payable at loan maturity.
+&lt;sup>238 The SBE 10Q does not disclose whether the Regional Center is serving as a full service Regional Center or to what extent the developer is performing any of the services normally performed by a Regional Center.

-256 The SBE 10Q
+&lt;sup>239 The SBE 10-Q does not indicate whether any points were payable on the origination or will be payable at loan maturity.
+However, the success fee based on the capital raise can be viewed as equivalent to an origination fee.
+The SBE 10Q

-257 This might be similar to a rental of a Regional Center.
+&lt;sup>241 This is arguably somewhat similar to a rental of a Regional Center.